New as of 0.11.0, Enhanced in 0.20.0

 dokku apps:create local-app

-# set the builder to the null builder, which does nothing
+# set the SERVICE_HOST to the mapped hostname

-# set the static-web-listener network property to the ip:port combination for your app.
+# set the SERVICE_PORT to the port combination for your app

 # set the domains desired